-the

-Environmental

-and Social

-Management

-System (EMSM)

-to ensure

-compliance with

-the ESP (see

-more in CRs 16

-and 22).

-CR2: For all

-project

-outcomes,

-please provide

-more details

-elaborate on

-each of the

-activities to be

-carried out

-under each

-project output

-(as per the

-outputs outlined

-in Table 11).
-For

-example,

-Outcome 1.2

-includes training

-and capacity

-building.
-How

-will it be

-implemented?

-Will there be

-workshops?
+such and this needs not seem to have justification.
+A the same activities project with USPs which seem to be has direct critical for the implementation of implications for the Environmental and the project.
+Social Management Additionally, System (EMSM) to throughout the ensure compliance activities detailed with the ESP (see in Component 2, more in CRs 16 and consultations have 22). been included in Panama, while not in Cuba.
+Again, the CR2: For all project activities presented outcomes, please under Component provide more details 3 are widely elaborate on each of different between the activities to be Cuba and Panama. carried out under with the former each project output lacking details (as per the outputs Kindly revise and outlined in Table 11). clarify.
+For example, Outcome 1.2 includes training and capacity building.
+How will it be implemented?
+Will there be workshops?
 Online training?

-Peer-to-peer

-support?

-CR3: Under

-Outcome 1.1.,

-two

-assessments

-will be carried
+Peer-to-peer support?
+CR3: Under Outcome 1.1., two assessments will be CR3: Cleared.
+As carried out.

-out.
 First, a

-baseline
+baseline assessment per the information

+of loss and damage provided by the

+to agricultural and proponent in the

+food productivity. response sheet.

+Second, an impact

 assessment of

-loss and

-agricultural and

-food

 municipal socio-

+economic indicators.

-However, it is
+However, it is not

-not clear which
+clear which are the

-damage to agricultural and food productivity.
-Second, an impact assessment of municipal socio- economic indicators.
-However, it is not clear which are the hazards considered
+hazards considered

 here.
+Could you

+please provide more

+information on the

+second assessment

+and how it differs

+from the first one?

+CR4: Under

+Outcome 3, local

+cooperatives and

+community CR4: Cleared.
+As

+associations will be

+supported technically per additional

+and financially information

+through grants. provided on pages

+Please provide 39-46.

+further information

+about the grants -

+including the

+percentage of

-Could you please provide more information on the second assessment and how it differs from the first one?
-CR4: Under Outcome 3, local cooperatives and community associations will be supported technically and financially through grants.
-Please provide further information about the grants - including the percentage of funding that would be used for grants, the potential size of the grants, the number of grants, etc. It would also be important to know how the proposed activities will be selected and technically evaluated so that beneficiaries access the grants.
+funding that would

+be used for grants,

+the potential size of

+the grants, the number of grants,

+4. Does the project etc. It would also be important to know how the proposed activities will be selected and technically evaluated so that beneficiaries access the grants.
 Kindly provide specifics for grant mechanisms per Outcomes 3.1 and 3.2 separately).
-4. Does the project / programme provide economic, social and environmental benefits, particularly to vulnerable communities, including gender considerations, while avoiding or mitigating negative impacts, in compliance with the Environmental and Social Yes, but further information is needed.
+Yes, but further CR5: Cleared.
+As / programme provide economic, social and environmental benefits, particularly to vulnerable communities, including gender considerations, while avoiding or mitigating negative impacts, in compliance with the Environmental and Social Policy of the Fund? information is needed.
 The proposal describes qualitatively the economic, social, and environmental benefits to the target population.
-The project will directly benefit 74,242 beneficiaries (50% women), which 32,892 are in Panama, CR5: Cleared.
-As per information provided on page 25, which indicates that indigenous peoples are located in the project intervention areas of Panama.
+The project will directly benefit 74,242 beneficiaries (50% women), which 32,892 are in Panama, and 41,350 in Cuba.
+The beneficiaries are located in nine coastal municipalities (5 in Cuba, and 4 in Panama).
+The per information provided on page 25, which indicates that indigenous peoples are located in the project intervention areas of Panama.
 CR6: Not cleared.
 Benefits to women and indigenous peoples have been broadly outlined in section II.B.
 Based on the latest consultations with indigenous peoples, the project should reflect the lessons and information gathered.
-Please revise.
-CR7: Cleared.
-As per information provided on pages 56-57.
-CR8: Cleared.
-As per additional information provided on page 24-25.
-CR6: Not cleared.
-For full clearance, please provide in Part IIH on consultations (pp. 66-67) an overall summary table of the consultations (one page or less) and include event group/s consulted, place and date, CR6: Yes. an overall summary table of the consultations (one page or less) including event group/s consulted, place and date, participants with gender
+Please CR6: Not cleared.
+For full clearance, please provide in Part IIH on consultations (pp. 66-67) an overall summary table of the consultations (one page or less) and include event group/s consulted, place and date, participants with gender consideration, topic discussed, and how related outcomes were considered in project design.
+CR6: Cleared.
+See Part IIH, Table 6, page 67-68.